-Exercise 1.6 - Active assisted shoulder flexion laying down
+Exercise 1 - Active assisted shoulder flexion, laying down

 Lying on your back achieve the scapular neutral position.
 Cradle your operated arm in the non-operated arm (demonstrated here as the right side).
-Allow your non-operated limb to lift your arms up so that your elbow is in line with your shoulder joint (90 degrees).
-Return to the starting position.
-You may find this difficult to begin with, so only move in the range that you are comfortable.
-Do not push past 90 degrees.
+Relax your operated shoulder and allow your non-operated arm to gently lift up aiming for 90 degrees.
+Only take the movement as far as you feel comfortable and then return to the starting position.